mickfuzz/phd4/_posts/thesis_chapters/2025-6-3-TheoreticalFramework_v7.md

 **DBR and affordances  -  INSERTED**
 While there is a wealth of research which discusses and applies concepts of affordances and dynamic agency, often in the field of HCI, the focus is often skewed towards individual rather than on collective action [@kaptelinin_affordances_2012].

+LINK TO HCI RELEVANT TO THIS STUDY?
+KEEP?
+The broader concept of participants actively overcoming blockages caused by contradictions is well-explored in the fields of Human-Computer Interaction (HCI) and DBR.
+These fields often focus on revising educational tool designs to address conflicts, while still recognising the agency and input of participants [@karanasios_moving_2021].

 <!-- While starting from similar roots, and sharing key concerns regarding ecological validity, there has been a degree of contestation in attempts to compare formative intervention with design based research. -->